schnerd/ckmeans/packages/ckmeans/README.md

 A javascript implementation of the [ckmeans](https://cran.r-project.org/web/packages/Ckmeans.1d.dp/index.html) algorithm.
 It's effectively a 1-dimensional version of kmeans, where a set of values are clustered into discrete groups.
 The algorithm has an `O(kn log(n))` runtime.

+There is also a native version of this package if you need faster performance in node environments, see [ckmeans-native](https://www.npmjs.com/package/ckmeans-native)

 For an alternative API used commonly in data visualization applications, check out [d3-scale-cluster](https://github.com/schnerd/d3-scale-cluster).

 ### Getting Started